smartdev0725/allianceBlockNFTTrading/docs/TxFlow.md

 If a borrower did not repay the loan after the deadline of repayment is reached, anyone could challenge the loan.
 If it is the first time a deadline has passed, the time is extended.
 If the extended time is passed again without repayment, the loan can be challenged again resulting in the loan going to the DEFAULT state.

-TODO: Take actions when a loan goes to DEFAULT.

 Registry:receivePayment
 uint256 tokenId: The token id of the ERC1155 tokens, which is eligible for the payment.